 Probably makes me even happier.

-Bake in pre-heated 350 degree oven for about 15 minutes or until bottoms of cookies are light golden brown.
+Bake for about 15 minutes or until bottoms of cookies are light golden brown.

 While the cookies bake, so maybe let’s make the filling.

 Meyer Lemon Filling Ingredients

 - 1 1/2 cups of powdered sugar

 - Zest from fresh Meyer (optional)